 The cost information gathered will be entered to the ABC software.

-The software then performs calculations and produce reports to support management decisions.
+The software then performs calculations and produces reports to support management decisions.

-The management steps and decisions taken after an activity based costing experience is generally known as activity based management.
-In this process, the management make business decisions to optimize certain activities and let some activities go.
+The management steps and decisions taken after an activity-based costing experience is generally known as Activity-Based Management.
+In this process, the management makes business decisions to optimize certain activities and let some activities go.

 If ABC is implemented with the correct understanding for the correct purpose, it can return a great long-term value to the organization.